miwamoto/w205-final-project-1/README.md

 ## Batch Processing

 For updating the data, this can be done in batches.
-Importantly, before running forecasts, be sure to run the batch update for the latest data.this will retrieve updated weather forecasts in addition to any new police data (updated nightly).
+Importantly, before running forecasts, be sure to run the batch update for the latest data.
+This will retrieve updated weather forecasts (which are necessary for predicting the next 5 days).

 Run:
 ```bash